kellyky/freeCodeCamp-database-module/README.md

 **To Play**: from that same directory run it: `./text-adventure.sh`, follow the prompts, and make your decisions.
 Enjoy!

-Setup and play are the same for the other .sh files in here. but they're not really games. 🤔
+Setup and play is the same for the .sh files in `tutorial-stuff`. but they're not really games. 🤔